Skip to content

 What if I'm nervous about investing all at once?

 DCA is a behavioral tool for investors who would otherwise stay in cash.
-The expected return cost of DCA (typically 1-2% over 12 months) is worth paying if the alternative is not investing at all due to emotional resistance.
-The right strategy is the one you can actually follow.
+The expected return cost of DCA (typically 1-2% over 12 months) is worth paying if the alternative is not investing at all due to emotional resistance. an appropriate strategy is the one you can actually follow.

 How long should DCA take if I choose it?